pingxue-hfut/IR2Net/README.md

 - Python 3.7
 - Pytorch == 1.3.0

-For the GPUs, we use a single NVIDIA RTX 2070 when training SD-BNN on the CIFAR-10 dataset and 2 NVIDIA RTX Titan when training IR^2Net on the ImageNet dataset.
+For the GPUs, we use a single NVIDIA RTX 2070 when training IR^2Net on the CIFAR-10 dataset and 2 NVIDIA RTX Titan when training on the ImageNet dataset.

 **Accuracy**